Trees shed leaves early, slows annual city-wide collection

-She piles the leaves on the curb for collection by the City of Green Bay Department of Public Works.
+She piles the leaves on the curb for collection by Public Works.

-“We generally try to follow the trash or recycling collection routes, but we're not day for day pacing those routes,” said Steve Grenier, Director of the City of Green Bay Department of Public Works.
+“We generally try to follow the trash or recycling collection routes, but we're not day for day pacing those routes,” said Steve Grenier, director of the Department of Public Works.
 “It all depends on how much material is out for collection at this time.”